As part of our Big Move to China, this tea is on sale for 10% off! Discount applies automatically in your cart.

-This magnificent, hand picked, traditional hand scented 2014 Spring pre-QingMing white jasmine tea is hands down the finest jasmine we have ever tasted.
-This spring’s weather and the tea’s careful craftsmanship has made for a perfect union of wild-harvested jasmine blossoms to scent creamy, luscious white tea buds.
+This beautiful hand picked, traditionally scented 2014 Spring pre-QingMing white jasmine tea is still the finest jasmine we have ever tasted.
+This spring’s weather and the tea’s careful craftsmanship make for a perfect union of wild-harvested jasmine blossoms to scent creamy, luscious white tea buds.

 Thrillingly, the luscious and seductive qualities of this tea don’t stop with candy and cream.
 The aftertaste builds up towards a wild Yunnan pine flavor with a tingling numbing texture that reminds us of a well-aged sheng pu’er tea.
 Drinking this feels like wet grass and flowers after rain in Kauai.
-It is a fitting and joyous celebration of spring, perfect to enjoy hot or iced.
+It is a joyous celebration of spring, perfect to enjoy hot or iced.

 ICED: Perfumed florals are more potent, with an exquisite silky texture and notes of melon and banana fruit salad.